gemdrive/gemdrive.io/pages/index.md

 * Authentication and authorization.
 * Copying between remote servers without downloading the data to the client.

-Other tools in this space provide solutions to the above.
-The following features are what make GemDrive unique:

-* Extremely simple.
-You can create a useful GemDrive client or server in a few lines of code, with no libraries required.
-A central goal is for the protocol to be simple enough that if you were going to implement HTTP filesystem-like functionality yourself (as [many projects][3] already have), you may as well implement GemDrive.
-* The protocol supports rich functionality, but is intended to be implemented incrementally.
-For example, if you only need public reads, there's no need to implement writes or auth to still be considered compliant.
-* Designed to combine well with other tools.
-For example, you could easily add GemDrive compatibility to a Solid server, or nginx/Caddy/etc. You can also turn any static web server into a (read-only) GemDrive server by enabling CORS and generating a static index.
-* Hosting web pages and static apps from a GemDrive server is a first-class use case.
-For example, most of my websites (including this one) are served from my personal GemDrive server.
-* Specified support for basic image resizing.
-This is crucial for things like remote file explorers to generate thumbnails and previews.
-* It's easy to run your own GemDrive server on your local machine and access it over localhost.
-This provides a way for apps to directly (and securely) access your local filesystem.
-This opens up a wide range of applications such as browser-based video editing of local files, music players, sync with remote GemDrive servers, etc.

-# What does it look like?

 Here's a taste of GemDrive in action.
 For a complete description, see the [protocol page][2].